OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 `strlen` is called at offset `0x000018a8`, and the returned value is compared to 0x10 at offset `0x000018b0`.
 Immediately after that, the input string is passed to a Base32 decoding function at offset `0x00001340`.
 This provides us with valuable information that the input license key is a Base32-encoded 16-character string (which totals 10 bytes in raw).
 The decoded input is then passed to the function at offset `0x00001760`, which validates the license key.
 The disassembly of this function is shown below.

-The validation function expects a 10-byte binary string, as a Base32 encoded 16-character input string totals 10 bytes in raw.
-With the information we now have about the expected input, now we will look into the validation function at `0x00001760`.
+We can now use this information about the expected input to further look into the validation function at `0x00001760`.

 ```assembly_x86
 ╭ (fcn) fcn.00001760 268